 What Happens When Leaders Make Decisions with Incomplete Data

-This isn't just an academic measurement problem.
-Main-branch blindness leads to real management failures.
+Main-branch blindness isn't just an academic measurement problem.
+It leads to real management failures.

 Hidden Leaders Get Overlooked